- Partners Templates

 5. Include reference materials

 You want your project plan to be the one-stop-shop for all of the important information related to that project.
-In the bottom section, include links to any other reference material that people might need.
-Whether it’s a creative brief or an example you want people to refer back to, collect that all here so it’s organized and accessible.
+Type /link to include any reference material that people might need.
+Whether it’s a creative brief or an example you want people to refer back to, add everything to this page so that it’s organized and easily accessible.

 Atlassian is an enterprise software company that develops products for software developers, project managers, and content management.